Following annotations/labels are applied to all resources created by the Helm chart

 #

-# IMPORTANT: This default value cannot be used and should be replaced
+# IMPORTANT: This default value cannot be used and should be replaced if it is desired to use an HSM static key.

-key: "hsm:aes256:????????????????????????????????????????????"
+#key: "hsm:aes256:????????????????????????????????????????????"

 affinity: